The Magnificent Moodies: Release history

-The sleeve notes on the back cover of the original UK release include an (undated) review by Virginia Ironside, music critic of Daily Mail, which concludes, "With the Moody Blues, all you need to write is "MAGNIFICENT" in pink lipstick and leave it at that".
+The sleeve notes on the back cover of the original UK release include an (undated) review by Virginia Ironside, music critic of the Daily Mail, which concludes, "With the Moody Blues, all you need to write is "MAGNIFICENT" in pink lipstick and leave it at that".
 A specially-written prose poem by Donovan recommending the band was also included.
 The Donovan poem was also included on the back cover of the US release.

-The band held a launch party for the album, with guests including George Harrison, Paul McCartney and Marianne Faithfull.
+The band held a launch party for the album, with guests including George Harrison, Paul McCartney, Marianne Faithfull and Sandie Shaw.

 The album did not make the Record Retailer/Music Week chart even though it reached number 5 in August 1965 in the New Musical Express album chart.
 The US album did not make the Billboard chart.
 It did however reach number 8 in Finland during the spring of 1966.

 After the album's release, the band issued two further non-album singles, "Everyday" in October 1965 and "Boulevard de la Madeleine" in June 1966 (in the US, the B-side of the latter, "This is My House (But Nobody Calls)", was the A-side).
 Warwick left the group in July 1966, and was replaced by Rod Clark on bass for a few months before he and Laine both departed in October 1966.
 One track recorded with Clark, "Life's Not Life", was released as a single in January 1967, by which time Edge, Pinder and Thomas had recruited new members Justin Hayward (guitar/vocals) and John Lodge (bass/vocals).
 The new line-up would release two more singles during 1967 – "Fly Me High" in May and "Love and Beauty" in September – before releasing the Moody Blues' second album Days of Future Passed in November that year.

 At the height of The Moody Blues' U.S. success in 1970, Deram Records reissued the US version of the album with a new cover and title, In the Beginning (DES-18051).
 As with the original album, the reissue did not chart.

 In 1976, a double compilation album entitled A Dream, which included the entire Magnificent Moodies album as well as single A- and B- sides from the pre-Days of Future Passed 1964 to 1967 period, was issued in much of western Europe, but only available on import in the UK.

 Decca Records UK first issued The Magnificent Moodies on CD in 1988 with 13 bonus tracks, with mastering by Anthony Hawkins.
 Repertoire Records issued an abridged version of the CD in 1992 with only 7 bonus tracks.
 In 2006 the CD was reissued again, this time with 14 bonus tracks including the rare "People Gotta Go" not found on the 1988 Decca version.
 The CD also included, for the first time, a speed-corrected and undistorted version of "Go Now".
 The 2006 Repertoire CD was remastered by Eroc, who was the leader of the 1970s German rock band Grobschnitt.